 - Familiarity with Google products, Slack and other organizing and communication tools

 - Familiar with work plans and able to participate in setting priorities and meeting deadlines.

 - Detail-oriented and able to manage your time efficiently.

 - Possess solid problem-solving skills and know how to give and receive feedback well.

 - A desire to grow and develop personally, and deepen our collective Indigenious frameworks.
 You want to learn from others in an exciting moment in Native history with an organization committed to movement-building for transformational change.

-Location: Remote (minimal travel for staff gatherings, campaigns and events.)
+Location: Remote (travel for staff gatherings, campaigns, and events)

 Interested applicants are asked to please email: